Right Arrow

 Tech Solution:

-AI cameras can detect unauthorized lab access, monitor PPE compliance, and alert staff to spills or unsafe behaviors.
+AI cameras can identify unauthorized lab access, track PPE compliance, and alert staff to unsafe behaviors like running or unauthorized access.
 Video evidence also helps with root cause analysis and regulatory compliance.

 Violence and Aggression Detection

 Violence can escalate in seconds.
-Understaffing and poor reporting make it tough to respond or learn from past incidents.
+Understaffing and poor reporting make it complex to respond or learn from past incidents.

 Tech Solution: